tomtseng/sublinear-coloring/README.md

 ### Open questions

 * This algorithm crucially relies on the word RAM model.
-Can we achieve an o(n) coloring without all the bit hackery?
+Can we achieve an o(n) coloring without the bit hackery?
 * Is it possible to achieve a truly sublinear coloring, i.e. an O(n^(1 - c)) coloring for some c > 0?
 * What lower bounds can we prove assuming this O(n) running time restriction?